What Is Negative Multiplied By Negative

 Historically, the understanding and acceptance of negative numbers were not immediate.
 Ancient civilizations, including the Greeks and Romans, largely avoided negative numbers in their mathematical systems.
 They primarily dealt with practical quantities that could be physically measured, such as lengths, areas, and volumes, which are inherently positive.
 The concept of a "negative" quantity was often seen as absurd or nonsensical.

 It was in ancient India and China that negative numbers began to gain traction.
 Indian mathematicians, such as Brahmagupta in the 7th century, recognized negative numbers as representing debts or deficits.
-They developed rules for operating with these numbers, including the rule that a negative times a negative is a positive.
+And they developed rules for operating with these numbers, including the rule that a negative times a negative is a positive.
 Similarly, Chinese mathematicians used red and black counting rods to represent positive and negative numbers, respectively, and were familiar with the rules of operating with them.

 The formalization and widespread acceptance of negative numbers in Europe occurred much later, during the Renaissance.
-Mathematicians like Gerolamo Cardano and Rafael Bombelli, while initially hesitant, gradually incorporated negative numbers into their algebraic work.
+So mathematicians like Gerolamo Cardano and Rafael Bombelli, while initially hesitant, gradually incorporated negative numbers into their algebraic work.
 The development of the number line by John Wallis in the 17th century provided a visual and intuitive representation of negative numbers, helping to solidify their place in mathematics.

 Trends and Latest Developments